divbhagia/advance-notice/Readme.md

 ## Running the code

-If you used `pyenv` to create a virtual environment as described above, you can clone the repository, install the required packages, and run all the code using the following commands:
+If you used `pyenv` to create a virtual environment as described above, you can clone the repository, install the required packages, and run all the code using the following commands in the terminal:
 ```bash
 git clone https://github.com/divbhagia/notice.git
 cd notice